bazelbuild/rules_swift/doc/rules.md

 The target can be used anywhere a `swift_library` can be used.
 It behaves similar to source-less `{cc,obj}_library` targets.

-Unlike `swift_module_alias`, a new module isn't created for this target, you need to import the grouped libraries directly.
+A new module isn't created for this target, you need to import the grouped libraries directly.

 **ATTRIBUTES**